Zsa Zsa Gabor

-Zsa Zsa Gabor (/ˌʒɑːʒɑː ˈgɑːbɔr, - gəˈbɔr/ ZHAH-zhah-_-GAH-bor-,_-_-gə-BOR, /hu/; born Sári Gábor /hu/; February 6, 1917 – December 18, 2016) was a Hungarian-American socialite and actress.
+Zsa Zsa Gabor (Note: /ˌʒɑːʒɑː ˈgɑːbɔr, - gəˈbɔr/ ZHAH-zhah-_-GAH-bor-,_-_-gə-BOR, /hu/) (born Sári Gábor; (Note: /hu/) February 6, 1917 – December 18, 2016) was a Hungarian and American socialite and actress.
 Her sisters were socialite Magda Gabor and actress and businesswoman Eva Gabor.

 Gabor competed in the 1933 Miss Hungary pageant, where she placed as second runner-up.
 She began her stage career in Vienna the following year.
 Gabor emigrated from Hungary to the United States in 1941 and became a sought-after actress with "European flair and style".
 Her first film role was a supporting role in Lovely to Look At, released in 1952.
 The same year, she appeared in We're Not Married! and in her most famous film, Moulin Rouge.
 Gabor appeared in more than 70 movies, and her acting career continued into the 1990s.

 Outside of her career, Gabor was famous for her glamour, her extravagant Hollywood lifestyle, and her series of marriages.
 Gabor had nine husbands, including hotel magnate Conrad Hilton and actor George Sanders.

 Early life and family

 Zsa Zsa Gabor was born Sári Gábor on February 6, 1917, (Note: Gabor subtracted as much as 11 years off her birthdate when filling out official documents, including her driver's license and passport applications.
 Her true age was exposed in November 1989, when former boarding school classmate Elizabeth Nussbaum alerted the press.
 To fix the chronology of Gabor's pre-fame life, biographer Sam Staggs said he had to conduct "an investigation as vast as that of the Watergate scandal.") in Budapest, Hungary, then part of the Austro-Hungarian Empire.
-The middle of three daughters, her parents were Jolie (née Janszieka Tillemann) and Vilmos Gábor (né Grün).
-Jolie owned a jewellery shop in Budapest, while Vilmos was a Royal Hungarian Army officer.
+The middle of three daughters, her parents were Jolie (née Janszieka Tillemann, 1896–1997) and Vilmos Gábor (né Grün, 1881–1962).
+Jolie owned a jewelry shop in Budapest, while Vilmos was a Royal Hungarian Army officer.
 Her parents were both Jewish.

 Gabor was named after Sári Fedák, a Hungarian actress.
 Gabor was called Zsa Zsa because, as a little girl, she couldn't pronounce her own name.

 In 1941, Gabor left Hungary for the United States.
 During a layover at Eppley Airfield in Omaha, Nebraska en route to Hollywood, she made headlines by telling the Associated Press that she had danced with Adolf Hitler twice.
 (Note: Providing belated clarification, Gabor told The Washington Post in 1988 that it was actually Josip Broz Tito she danced with, not Hitler.
 "Somehow, a Yugoslavian communist dictator and a Nazi tyrant occupy the same mental pigeonhole," commented the interviewer, Henry Allen.)
-In 1949, she received American citizenship.

 On July 8, 1944, aided by Gabor's then-husband, Conrad Hilton, Gabor's parents fled Budapest during the Nazi invasion and occupation of Hungary.
+(Note: Attributed to multiple citations:) In 1949, she received American citizenship.

 Gabor's elder sister, Magda, later became an American socialite and her younger sister, Eva, became an American actress and businesswoman.
 The Gabor sisters were first cousins of Annette Lantos, wife of California Congressman Tom Lantos (D-CA).